learn-co-curriculum/dsc-standard-normal-distribution/README.md

 ## What is a Standard Normal Distribution?

-Previously, you learned about the normal (or gaussian) distribution, which is characterized by a bell shape curve.
+Previously, you learned about the normal (or Gaussian) distribution, which is characterized by a bell shape curve.
 We also identified the mean and standard deviation as the defining parameters of this distribution.
 As mentioned before, normal distributions do not necessarily have the same means and standard deviations.

 The standard normal distribution, however, is a **special case** of the normal distribution.
 The Standard Normal Distribution is a normal distribution with a mean of 0, and a standard deviation of 1.